Vangelis-Chocholis/rock-music-analytics-app/README.md

-# Rock Music Data App
+# Rock Music Analytics App

 ### 🎯 Project purpose
 The goal of this [app](https://rock-music-analytics.streamlit.app) is to visualize data on legendary rock artists, making it easy for users to explore and answer questions through interactive data visualizations.